oblac/jodd-site/content/doc/db/4+dboomquery.md

     girl.setBoy(boy);		// if there is such dependency
 ~~~~~

-Here a join between two tables is mapped to two, explicity specified,
+Here a join between two tables is mapped to two, explicitly specified,
 classes.
 Since `DbOomQuery` is not aware of relationships, `boy`
 instance would be not injected into the `girl`.
 Here, this has to be
 done manually (line #5).